aws-amplify/aws-sdk-android/Proguard.md

 If you are using other third-party libraries, you need to consult the documentation for those libraries to see if they require additional configuration to support the use of ProGuard.

+# (Optional) Additional proguard rules
+If you are facing warnings like `Warning: com.amazonaws.mobile.client.AWSMobileClient: can't find referenced class` you can ignore them by using the following in your proguard-rules.pro file

+`
+-dontwarn com.amazonaws.mobileconnectors.cognitoauth.**
+-dontwarn com.amazonaws.mobile.auth.**
+`

 ## Additional Resources

 The configuration provided in this article allows developers to ship apps using the AWS SDK for Android